-By Dr Anne Velenturf, Research Impact Fellow in Circular Economy and Offshore Wind at the University of Leeds and leading research for the Offshore Renewable Energy (ORE) Catapult’s Circular Economy in the Wind Sector programme.
+By Dr Anne Velenturf, Research Impact Fellow in Circular Economy and Offshore Wind at the University of Leeds and research partner for the Offshore Renewable Energy (ORE) Catapult as part of the Circular Economy in the Wind Sector programme.

 The offshore wind sector continues to soar with amazing growth pathways ahead.
 At the same time first-generation turbines are starting to reach the end of their service lives[i].
 This wave of new construction combined with mass decommissioning presents the industry with fresh challenges in how it manages its resources[ii].

 How can we sustainably secure the huge volumes of materials such as copper, cobalt and neodymium?
 And how do we manage components and materials in line with the green credentials of the sector?
 Circular economy approaches can turn these challenges into new business opportunities[iii].

 A circular economy can be understood as the opposite of a linear economy in which we take-make-use-dispose resources.
 A circular economy aims to make better use of materials, components and products by minimising the amount of resources taken from the natural environment, maximising the prevention of waste and optimising their economic, social, technical and environmental values throughout consecutive lifecycles.